|

 than 30 technical papers.

-Trott is also the creator of Graphica
+Trott also created Graphica

 1, a volume of Mathematica-generated graphics,